dayt0n/dayt0n.github.io/_posts/2015-02-10-dclr-override.md

 ---

 # Update:
 So I hear a lot of you have bricked your devices using this method.
 I am sorry.
 I put the hefty disclaimer here for a reason.
-The following devices work: iPhone 5, iPhone 5S, iPhone 6, iPhone 6 plus, and iPad Air 2.
+The following devices work: iPhone 5, iPhone 5S, iPhone 6, iPhone 6 plus, iPad Mini 2, iPad Air, iPad Air 2.
 Other than that, I have no idea what other devices work with this.
+Devices that definately do `not` work are the iPhone 2G-4S, the iPhone 5C, and the iPad 3.
+Not sure about the iPad 4 though, but do not try it.
 Comment which devices work for you, but DO NOT TEST IT.
 I would suggest steering clear of here if you do not see your device above, but hey, if you want to potentially ruin your device, go ahead.

 ## Explanation of DClr